 Prior to this offering, there has not been a public market for our common stock.
-Although we have been approved to list our common stock on The Nasdaq Capital Market ("NASDAQ"), an active trading market in our common stock might not develop or continue.
+We have applied to list our common stock on The Nasdaq Capital Market (the "NASDAQ") and our application may not be approved or an active trading market in our common stock might not develop or continue.
 If you purchase shares of our common stock in this offering, you will pay a price that was not established in a competitive market.
 Rather, you will pay a price that was determined through negotiations with the representatives of the underwriters based upon an assessment of the valuation of our common stock and a book-building process.
 The public market may not agree with or accept this valuation, in which case you may not be able to sell your shares of our common stock at or above the initial offering price.
 In addition, if an active trading market does not develop, you may have difficulty selling your shares of our common stock at an attractive price, or at all.
 An inactive market may also impair our ability to raise capital by selling shares of our common stock and may impair our ability to acquire other companies, products or technologies by using shares of our common stock as consideration.